Inspire Sleep Apnea Innovation

 Candidates for Inspire are in good general health, not significantly overweight and suffer from obstructive sleep apnea.
 If you believe that you would benefit from Inspire ENT & Allergy Centers of Texas can help.
 Potential candidates can visit one of our Texas locations for a consultation with Dr. Thrasher, Dr. James, Dr. Martino, or Dr. Pahlavan.
 Dr. Thrasher and Dr. Pahlavan were the first doctors to work with Inspire therapy in Collin County.
 After your consultation and examination, our office will determine the best course of treatment for your sleep apnea.

-What are the benefits of Inspire Sleep therapy?
+What are the benefits of Inspire Sleep Apnea Innovation?

 Patients who have unsuccessful results from a CPAP are likely to turn to Inspire.
 Additionally, patients who suffer from the following are likely to choose Inspire.